FAQ

 Are food drives helpful?

 Anyone age eight or older may volunteer, although those under 16 must be accompanied by an adult.
 We encourage both individuals and groups to get involved and we have a variety of projects for our volunteers to do.
-See all our volunteer requirements here.
-If you’d like to learn more, visit our volunteer page.
+See all our volunteer requirements here, where you can also learn more about volunteering in general.

 Can my food pantry or meal program partner with the food bank?

 If you’re located in our service area, probably!
-Learn about our agency partnership requirements or Mobile Pantry partnership requirements.
+Learn about becoming a partner, here.

 Where can people go to get food?
 What programs are available in my area?

 If someone is in need of food, our Find Food page is a good place to start.
-Neighbors in need can also call 2-1-1 for help.
+Neighbors in need can also call 2-1-1 for help, or visit this page to learn about government food assistance available.

 Who can get food from the food bank?